LICENSES

 When I told my son about her loss and that we were talking, He told me that, “he knew us both very well” and that “I would marry her, and when we married, he would call her Mom the very first day.”
 That is exactly what happened!

-Diane and I have now been married for nearly 10 wonderful years.
+Diane and I have now been married for 10 wonderful years.
 We share so many values and interests, we feel that our union is a miracle of God.
 Along with many other joint activities, we have led Gottman couple’s workshops together.

 LESSONS LEARNED